pksilen/vitja-service/README.md

 TODO:
 - Get comments from source code and put them as FunctionDocumentation/ServiceDocumentation/Documentation(property) docs
-- Generate servicesMetadata where entity references are documented in separate section: typeReferences:
-  {'FavoriteSalesItem: SalesItem' }

 - Split to multiple microservices
   - Implement subentities as remote service queries